mariekauth/React/README.md

 - Build your app when done
 - `cd ~/source{repo}/{my-app}`
 - `npm run build`
+- https://github.com/facebook/create-react-app recommends that if you installed create-react globally, uninstall it and instead use npx to always install the latest version.

 # Alternative Create new React App
 - Install create-react-native-app globally